Famous-Fox/dowmd-downloader/README.md

 # <img align="top" width="40" height="45" alt="DowMD" src="https://github.com/user-attachments/assets/c1691bb9-01d3-484f-8a3c-b41d9b7c57c8" /> DowMD (Dawn of War - Maps Downloader)
-This is an application for downloading maps from the [repository](https://github.com/Famous-Fox/dow-de-custom-maps)
+This is an application for downloading maps from this [repository](https://github.com/Famous-Fox/dow-de-custom-maps)

 # :ledger: Instructions for use
 :one: Download this application from the latest release (or download this repository);